By Blake Ng — 1 Mar 2021

 With so many payment gateways to choose from, how do you know you’re picking the right one for your business?
 It’s an especially important decision considering it’s going to impact so many aspects of your business.

+As you can see, a single difference in a feature can have a significant impact on your business.
 Here are the key areas you need to consider when selecting your payment gateway:

 2) White-Label Experience

 4) Additional Features (like Apple Pay & Google Pay)

 The first thing you need to consider is the security of your payment gateway.
 Has the payment gateway had any security breaches in its history?
 The last thing you’d want is a breach of your customers’ data.
 Ensure that your payment gateway is:

 In addition to a payment gateway’s clean history, you should also ensure that it’s PCI Compliant.
 This is the Payment Card Industry Security Standards.
 It’s pretty much a set of best practices developed by a forum of global brands like Mastercard, Visa and American express.
 In short, it effectively keeps your customer data safe.